 CTD mainly affects boys.
 Boys who inherit the condition are often more severely affected than girls.

-These are the most common signs and symptoms of CTD
+Most common signs and symptoms of CTD and CCDS

 - Global developmental delay, or GDD

 (delay in meeting 2 or more developmental milestones, including body movements, large and small; speech and language; ability to think; social and personal skills; and daily life skills).
 GDD is a term applied to children under 5 years and typically predicts a future diagnosis of intellectual disability.1